DiEM25 Organising Principles

-Lastly, to give DiEM25 the necessary legal status, DiEM25 was set up as an International Organisation in Brussels, under Belgian and European Union law, so that it has legal standing throughout the EU without the need to establish DiEM25 as an NGO in 28 different member-states.
-The relationship between DiEM25’s Organising Principles herein and DiEM25’s official constitution (under Belgian Law – see Appendix) is discussed in section 7 below.
+Note: To give DiEM25 the necessary legal status, DiEM25 was set up as an International Non-Profit Organisation in Brussels, under Belgian and European Union law, so that it has legal standing throughout the EU without the need to establish DiEM25 as an NGO in 28 different member-states.
+The relationship between DiEM25’s Organising Principles herein and DiEM25’s official constitution (under Belgian Law – see Appendix) is laid out in section 11 below.

 N.B.
 This document contains legal information.
 In case of inconsistency or conflict between versions of the document, the English version shall prevail over any translation.